Compared: The Cost of a Disney Cruise vs. Disney World (Which Is Cheaper?)

 No Need to Fly to Orlando

 One major part of the cost of visiting Disney World is that you need to get there first.
 In our comparison, we looked at cruises departing Port Canaveral in the Orlando area.
-But the cruise line also sails from Miami, San Diego, New York, and Galveston.
+But the cruise line also sails from Fort Lauderdale, San Diego, and Galveston.
 If you are within driving distance of one of these ports, you don’t have to worry about flights to Orlando.
 Depending on the size of your family, that can save thousands.

 Don’t Have to Fight Crowds & Long Days